Chart Color Schemes

 Blackburn North has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified six projects expected to impact the region.
-Notable initiatives include Blackburn Activity Centre, Blackburn Square, Eastland Shopping Centre Stage 6 Development, and The Pines Retirement Living.
-Relevant projects are listed below.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified six projects likely to affect this region.
+Notable ones are Blackburn Activity Centre, Blackburn Square, Eastland Shopping Centre Stage 6 Development, and The Pines Retirement Living.
+Below is a list of the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.